-Both before and after he retired in 2000, Bradley spent a number of years advising on elections in over 30 countries.
-He was a technical advisor in the first full democratic elections in South Africa in 1994 in which Nelson Mandela (who Pat met twice) was elected, as well as in the first democratic elections in post-Communist European nations like Russia.
+Bradley went to great lengths to ensure that the referendum was run in a watertight manner - even agreeing to sleep overnight with the completed ballot boxes to assuage Paisley of his paranoia that the a number of years advising on elections in over 30 countries. in the first full democratic elections in South Africa in 1994 in which Nelson Mandela (who Pat met twice) was elected, as well as in the first democratic elections in post-Communist European nations like Russia.
 In the process of his work Pat rubbed shoulders with the presidents of South Africa, Bosnia and Kyrgyzstan, and was even shot at in East Timor.
 An outline of his experiences in 20 countries is provided in the book, complete with details of various comical situations and close shaves he encountered in the process.

-There is also a chapter giving technical background on types of democratic governance, voting systems, eligibility to vote, electoral boundaries, counting and announcing election results etc.
+There is also a chapter giving technical background on types of democratic governance, voting systems, eligibility to vote, electoral boundaries, counting and announcing election results etc. Steve Bradley

-Steve Bradley